alex2308/LSINF2345-project/README.md

  - tmanager		: module containing the code for the transaction manager
  - datastore	: module containing the code for the datastore
  - performance  : module containing the code for testing and finding the performance of our system

-### Exexute/Run ou system
- - Open an erlang shell. to start each module, run the start function with the correct arguments.
-    You should first launch the datastore , followed by a transactional manager.
-    After that you can use the app module functions to interact with the transactional manager.

- - For live nodes, you should run the